MattMcFarland/phaser-menu-system/readme.md

 So, did you create a logo, progress bar, and background image?
 Or use mine?
 Either way, I hope you had fun!

-So now it's time to create the splash screen, but before we get started with that we need to have phaser go ahead and load our assets that we need to actually show it.
+Before we get started with the splash screen itself, we need to setup phaser to load the assets necessary to show it!

-Now to create the main.js file that html file was pointing at, and we're going to use it to load everything we need to show our cool splash screen, and then start the splash screen once it is ready.
+Now to create the main.js file that html file was pointing to, and we're going to use it to load everything we need to show our cool splash screen, then we'll use the state system to switch to our awesome splash screen once it is ready.

-game/main.js
+`assets/game/main.js``

 ```javascript
 var game = new Phaser.Game(800, 600, Phaser.AUTO, 'game'), Main = function () {};